dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 This proposal is an aggregation of several different proposals for `struct` performance improvements: `ref` fields and the ability to override lifetime defaults.
 The goal being a design which takes into account the various proposals to create a single overarching feature set for low level `struct` improvements.

 ## Motivation
 Earlier versions of C# added a number of low level performance features to the language: `ref` returns, `ref struct`, function pointers, etc. ...
-These enabled .NET developers to create write highly performant code while continuing to leverage the C# language rules for type and memory safety.
+These enabled .NET developers to write highly performant code while continuing to leverage the C# language rules for type and memory safety.
 It also allowed the creation of fundamental performance types in the .NET libraries like `Span<T>`.

 As these features have gained traction in the .NET ecosystem developers, both internal and external, have been providing us with information on remaining friction points in the ecosystem.
 Places where they still need to drop to `unsafe` code to get their work done, or require the runtime to special case types like `Span<T>`.